 Hyper is Tableau's in-memory Data Engine technology optimized for fast data ingests and analytical query processing on large or complex data sets.
-Starting in Tableau 10.5 release, Hyper powers the Data Engine in Tableau Server, Tableau Desktop, Tableau Online, and Tableau Public.
+Hyper powers the Data Engine in Tableau Server, Tableau Desktop, Tableau Cloud, and Tableau Public.
 The Data Engine is used when creating, refreshing or querying extracts.
 It is also used for cross-database joins to support federated data sources with multiple connections.

 |Status||Status of the

 The Data Engine is designed to leverage all available CPU and memory on the machine to provide the fastest response times.

 Hyper technology leverages the new instruction sets in CPU and is capable of parallelizing and scaling to all the available cores.
 Hyper technology is designed to scale to many cores efficiently, and also to maximize the use of each single core as much as possible.
 This means that you can expect to see up to an average of 75% use of total CPU per hour during query processing.
 Adding more CPU should result in performance improvement.

 Note: The 75% hourly average usage is the default, and should be left unchanged unless you are running Data Engine on a dedicated server node.
 For more information about running Data Engine on a dedicated node, see Optimize for Extract Query-Heavy Environments.